textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Block quotes

 Do not use block quotes in documentation (i.e. the `blockquote` element).
 There is simply no need, despite how easy it is to hit the `>` key to add one via Markdown.
-This may not be true in other Textpattern platforms (e.g. the Forum), but documentation has no need of them, and especially if used incorrectly.
+This may not be true in other Textpattern platforms, where `blockquotes` are essential (e.g. the Forum, or TXP Magazine), but documentation has no need of them, and especially if used incorrectly.

 Block quotes are for ‘displayed quotations’ only (i.e. quotations that are not embedded inline).[^disquotes] The W3C specification says the same thing: <q cite="https://www.w3.org/TR/html52/grouping-content.html#the-blockquote-element">the `blockquote` element represents content that is quoted from another source</q>.[^blockquotes]

-Displayed quotations are for when you need to quote large amounts of matter, and that works against the [scope and depth objective](#scope-and-depth-of-material) for documentation; to be clear, concise, and actionable.
-Conversely, inline quotations, using `<q cite="">. . .</q>`, are perfectly fine, as demonstrated in the previous paragraph, as long as they’re not overused.
+Displayed quotations are for when you need to quote matter too lengthy for use inline, and that works against the [scope and depth objective](#scope-and-depth-of-material) for documentation; to be clear, concise, and actionable.
+Conversely, inline quotations, using `<q cite="">. . .</q>`, as demonstrated in the previous paragraph, are perfectly fine, as long as they’re not overused.

 Block quotes are specifically not used as example boxes, or for any other miscellaneous need.
 Don’t be fooled by their neat orange presentation, though it grabs your attention.
 See options for custom content needs in the following sections, such as example blocks for offsetting example text from regular copy.

+In fact, only one situation exists where using `blockquote` is appropriate, and it’s done in this page, under the [Free text strings](#free-text-strings) section.
+In no other situation should a block quote be used, unless there’s another paragraph floating about in the software’s back end.

 [^disquotes]: <i>New Oxford Style Manual</i>, ed.
 Anne Waddingham (3rd edn, Oxford, 2016), p 162.